Last Updated on May 18, 2022 by DMEditor

 CRM software is important, as it allows your sales team to stay organized.
-It allows you to have tasks, projects, calendars, contacts, products, and communications in one place, which in itself is a valuable tool.
+It allows you to have tasks, projects (project management), calendars, contacts, products, and communications in one place, which in itself is a valuable tool.
 They also use automation to save you time on otherwise repetitive, boring tasks.

 Table of Contents

-- 1 Main Differences Between Pipedrive vs Insightly
+- 1 Main Differences Between Insightly vs Pipedrive

 - 3 What is Pipedrive?